Living Costs in Thailand

 Importantly, it’s quite possible to find accommodation that is quite comfortable without eating up a large chunk of your monthly salary.
 Budget-level apartments can be found for as little as THB 3-4,000 (US$100-135) per month.
-However, even within this price range it’s worth shopping around because they will range from quite shabby to clean and well-maintained.
+Check out this post on Chiang Mai monthly apartments so see some of the options.
+However, even within this price range, it’s worth shopping around because they will range from quite shabby to clean and well-maintained.
 Basic furnishings, other than bed linens are usually included, although in some cases there might be no TV or fridge.
 Utilities are also quite cheap.
 Electricity, water, cable TV and an internet connection will cost just THB 1,500-2,000 (US$44-58) per month.
 This figure may increase to around THB 3,000 (US$100) per month if you are unable to acclimatize to the heat and humidity, and make moderate use of an air conditioner.

 Local telephone calls are very cheap at THB 5 (US$0.15) per call.
 However, making overseas calls from a private line can be very expensive, often as much as THB 150 (US$4.35) per minute.
 It’s advisable to purchase discount calling cards for international calls or, better still, use Skype.
 Mobile phones are affordable, starting at THB 3,000 (US$87) and basic charges amount to about THB 500 (US$14.50) per month.